Kanwal Shauzab

-Kanwal Shauzab (کنول شوزب) is a Pakistani politician who has been a member of the National Assembly of Pakistan since August 2018.
+Kanwal Shauzab (کنول شوزب) is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 to April 2022 on reserved seat.
+She joined the Pakistan Tehreek-e-Insaf (PTI) in 1997 and is currently the party’s women wing president.

 Early life and education

-She was born in 1973 to a Pakistan Army officer in Sargodha, She belongs to a pure Punjabi family.
-She speaks English, Urdu and Punjabi fluently.
+She was born in 1977 to a Pakistan Army officer and is from Bahawalpur District in Punjab, Pakistan.

-She holds a Masters degree from the National University of Modern Languages in English Literature and M.Phil from the Quaid-i-Azam University, which she completed in 2015.
+She holds a master's degree from the National University of Modern Languages in English Literature and M.Phil from the Quaid-i-Azam University, which she completed in 2015.

 Political career

 She joined Pakistan Tehreek-e-Insaf (PTI) in 1997.

-She also ran for Senate in 2018 on a PTI ticket but was unsuccessful.
+She ran for the Senate of Pakistan in 2018 on a PTI ticket but was unsuccessful.
 She was elected to the National Assembly of Pakistan as a candidate of PTI on a reserved seat for women from Punjab in the 2018 Pakistani general election.

 On 7 September 2018, she was appointed as Parliamentary Secretary for Planning, Development, and Reforms.